isso-comments/isso/docs/docs/quickstart.rst

     $ isso -c /path/to/isso.cfg run
     2013-11-25 15:31:34,773 INFO: connected to HTTP server

+When you see the log with no error, simply quit the process and make an init script for it, you can refer to some examples here_.
+Then, be sure to start it and check the status.
+After seeing the same log like the above, you can enable the service so it'll automatically start every time you reboot into the server.

 Next, we configure Nginx_ to proxy Isso.
 Do not run Isso on a public interface!
 A popular but often error-prone (because of CORS_) setup to host Isso uses a dedicated domain such as ``comments.example.tld``.